inandi/Prompilot/README.md

 At the bottom of the prompt list, you'll find a "Manage" section where you can:
 - **Edit**: Update an existing prompt
 - **Delete**: Remove prompts you no longer need

+### Storage Locations

+PromptPilot stores your prompts in JSON files for easy access and backup:

+- **Global Prompts**: Saved in your home directory at `~/.vscode/PromptPilot.json`
+  - On macOS/Linux: `~/.vscode/PromptPilot.json`
+  - On Windows: `C:\Users\<YourUsername>\.vscode\PromptPilot.json`
+  - These prompts are available across all VS Code workspaces

+- **Project-specific Prompts**: Saved in your workspace at `.vscode/PromptPilot.json`
+  - Located in the root of your current workspace folder
+  - These prompts are only available in the current project
+  - The `.vscode` folder is created automatically if it doesn't exist

+> **Note**: You can manually edit these JSON files if needed, or back them up to preserve your prompts.

 ## Tips & Tricks